 Chief Justice Roberts authored a dissenting opinion, which was joined by Justices Kennedy and Gorsuch.
 The dissent would have found the Gun Lake Act unconstitutional on the grounds that it "dictates the disposition of a single pending case" - authority they contend is vested solely in the judiciary.
 Recognizing that the language of the statute (any action "relating to" the property) could suggest broader application, the dissent concluded that the practical effect of the provision was to extinguish only Mr. Patchak's suit.
 Moreover, the dissent cited the lack of any express statutory language indicating that the Gun Lake Act was jurisdictional.
-And even if the statute were jurisdiction-stripping, the dissent would impose a rule forbidding Congress from manipulating jurisdiction in order to decide the outcome of a particular case.
+And even if the statute were jurisdiction-stripping, the dissent would forbid Congress from manipulating jurisdiction in order to decide a particular case's the outcome.

-The full opinion in this case is available at: https://sct.narf.org/documents/patchak v jewell/opinion.pdf.
+The full opinion is available at: https://sct.narf.org/documents/patchak_v_jewell/opinion.pdf.